This website uses cookies. Find out more in our Privacy Policy.

 Course requisites: Prereq ENG-110

-Description for topic "WOMEN WRITERS OF THE AFRICAN DIASPORA"--This course will connect recent works from the rich body of literature produced by black women since 1970 to earlier writing by their predecessors.
+This course will connect recent works from the rich body of literature produced by black women since 1970 to earlier writing by their predecessors.
 The scope of this survey will range from literary responses to the experience of slavery to contemporary explorations of the black female presence on the global stage.
-The writers to be scrutinized will include such writers as Wilson, Butler, Hopkins, Walker, Larsen, Jones, Shockley, Levy and Lee.
-Their works will be interpreted within their historical, social, cultural and aesthetic contexts.
-Counts toward post-1800 requirement for English majors.
+The writers to be scrutinized will include such writers as Wilson, Butler, Hopkins, Walker, Larsen, Jones, Shockley, Levy, and Lee.
+Their works will be interpreted within their historical, social, cultural, and aesthetic contexts.
+Counts toward post-1800 requirement.
+(Cross-listed with AS/WS-216)

 Course requisites: ENG-110